Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The rest of the Event Procedure Code is similar to what we normally write on the Form Module.
 But, one thing you might have noticed is that we are not using the original Textbox name Quantity as the prefix in the Event Procedure subroutine name: Private Sub txt_AfterUpdate()

-Because we are capturing the Quantity Textbox Events in the txt Textbox object Instance in Class Module Class1.
+Because we are capturing the Quantity Textbox Events in the txt Textbox object Instance in the Class Module Class1.

 • Creating a Textbox object with the name txt and with the WithEvents keyword alone will not make any automatic relationship with the Quantity Textbox on the Form to capture its Events.
 We must assign the Quantity Textbox's Reference to the txt object in the Class1 Module.